ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 ![screenshot](https://imgur.com/5LwT7Xe.png)

 This screen space decal shader is SRP batcher compatible, you can put a lot decals in scene without hurting CPU performance too much.
-This screen space decal shader removed all matrix mul() inside the fragment shader, you can put a lot decals in scene as long as they are thin and don't overlap too much.
+And this shader removed all matrix mul() inside the fragment shader, you can put a lot decals in scene without hurting GPU performance too much, as long as they are thin and don't overlap(overdraw).

 How to use this shader:
 1. create a new material using this shader